 If you’ve suffered an accident, it’s best to get medical attention immediately and involve law enforcement if necessary.
 Then, report the incident to your insurance company.
 From there, you should talk to an experienced personal injury lawyer who understands the claims process for motorcycle accidents.
 For help, please call Ehline Law Firm at (213) 596-9642.

 Lane splitting is legal in California as of 2016.
 After the law was passed, the California Highway Patrol provided guidelines for lane splitting.
-Overall, the California Highway Patrol guide recommends that you consider the width of the lanes, vehicle sizes sharing the road, lighting conditions, and weather patterns.
+Overall, the California Highway Patrol guide recommends considering the width of the lanes, vehicle sizes sharing the road, lighting conditions, and weather patterns.

-Participating in a motorcycle training program can help you understand motorcycle safety more easily.
-Remember, those in San Francisco, CA, and throughout California are required to finish a CMSP motorcyclist training course and take a riding skills test before they can get a license to ride their own bike.
+Participating in a motorcycle training program can help you understand motorcycle safety more efficiently.
+Remember, those in San Francisco, CA, and throughout California must finish a CMSP motorcyclist training course and take a riding skills test before getting a license to ride their own bike.

 If you went through all of this, but someone was negligent, now is the time to call Ehline Law Firm at (213) 596-9642.
 We can help you get restitution for the accident from all parties involved.